frtsh/finan_girls_fashion_market/README.md

 # Finan Girls Fashion Market

 A modern e-commerce platform for fashion products, built with Django.
-Easily deployable to Railway with PostgreSQL and Cloudinary support.
+Easily deployable to Render with PostgreSQL and Cloudinary support.

 ## Features
 - User registration, login, and profile management